hossbeast/fab/doc/conventions.md

   * #includes the public header file
   * defines visibility constants API, APIDATA
   * may re-define perrtab, the default error table
+  * does NOT include any other internal header files

 ## binary project organization

 * global.h is included by every source file
-  * contains #includes that are absolutely mandatory for every unit
-  * typically this is only logs.h and the appropriate errtab.h file
-  * should also re-define perrtab, the default error table
+  * should define perrtab, the default error table
-  * because each #include creates a dependency for every unit, global.h #includes should be minimized
+  * does NOT include any other internal header files

 # data types